 Mires Beck has been a registered charity since 1994.
-It's aim is that of providing work experience and social thereaputic horticulture to adults who live with the challenges of learning difficulties, Autism and physical disabilities at our 14 acre nursery and conservation site.
-Exposed to the benefits of the natural and physical environment on which the nursery sits, the work with our services users enriches their lives with improvements in their physical and social abilities.
-Over the last 25 years we have grown to supporting 100 adults weekly through our adult day care service and we are still growing.
+We provide work experience and social thereaputic horticulture to adults who live with the challenges of learning difficulties, Autism and physical disabilities at our 14 acre nursery and conservation site.
+Exposed to the benefits of the natural rural environment on which the nursery sits, the work with our services users enriches their lives with improvements in their physical and social abilities.
+Over the last 25 years we have grown to supporting 100 adults weekly through our adult day care service and commercial enterprise and we are still growing.

 Green Therapy is an increasingly recommended route for many people in our society and we are proud to be able to offer an exemplary standard in this area.
 Our reach to the community is broad and many people benefit from time spent visiting the nursery.
 We continue to share the benefits of Mires Beck in the hope to be recognised as a location for our local community for social prescribing.

 We have a team of 75 wonderful people, made up of staff and volunteers committed to the success of the charity, who work tirelessly to provide the nurturing and care our service users deserve to enable them to reach their full potential.
 The combined efforts of everyone at Mires Beck results in an extraordinary level of care of people and production of high quality plants and trees, which are grown to sell to the public and to the horticultural trade.
 The recognition in the industry of this quality standard has resulted in a successful social enterprise that allows us the opportunity for diversity and expansion opportunities for more service users.
 We are heavily engaged in plant conservation and environmental initiatives and these two factors have played a huge part in recent production expansion.
 We celebrate many national days that highlight our work such as World Conservation Day.
 We write many blogs and high;ight all of the things that are associated with the charity's aims and work.

 We sell all of our plants and trees to fund the .operation and help to sustain growth.